 Our business is subject to seasonal fluctuations.
 Historically, customer spending patterns for our established shops are lowest in the first quarter of the year due to holidays, consumer habits and adverse weather.
+Other factors also have a seasonal effect on our results.
+For example, shops located near colleges and universities typically do more business during the academic year.
 Our quarterly results have been and will continue to be affected by the timing of new shop openings and their associated pre-opening costs.
 As a result of these and other factors, our financial results for any quarter may not be indicative of the results that may be achieved for a full fiscal year.